Davenal House SurgeryTel: 01527 872008

 Wednesday 08:30am until 10:30am

-Both the diabetic clinic and the insulin clinic are run jointly by Doctor Parrott and Practice Nurse Diane Elliott.
+Both the diabetic clinic and the insulin clinic are run jointly by a Doctor and Practice Nurse.
 If necessary you will be referred to either one of these clinics by one of our clinicians.

 Thursday 3.00pm until 6.00pm (drop-in).
 Appointments available from 3.00pm to 6.00pm.

-This clinic is run by Dr Lewin and the practice nurse.
+This clinic is run by a doctor and the practice nurse.

 Appointments with the doctor for procedures or problems with contraception or women's health problems.
 Drop-in available with the practice nurse.